jeremiahbohr/literature-mapper/README.md

 ## Advanced Usage

-### Embeddings
+### Embeddings & Retrieval
-Literature Mapper uses Google's `models/text-embedding-004` to generate vector embeddings for every concept, finding, and paper title in the Knowledge Graph.
-This enables the agents to find relevant information based on semantic meaning (e.g., matching "hallucination" with "context loss") rather than just keyword overlap.
+Literature Mapper uses Google's `models/text-embedding-004` to generate vector embeddings for every concept, finding, and paper title.
+The enhanced retrieval engine uses **Maximal Marginal Relevance (MMR)** to ensure you get distinct pieces of evidence rather than repetitive claims.
+It also detects **Consensus Groups**, identifying when multiple papers support the same finding, and presents them as a unified block of evidence.

+### Temporal Logic
+Temporal stats are computed using a linear regression on the number of papers mentioning a concept per year.
+- **Trend Slope**: Positive values indicate a concept is "Rising" (appearing in more papers over time).
+Negative values indicate "Declining".
+- **Eras**: The system detects "gaps" where a concept disappears for N years and then reappears.
+This is useful for finding forgotten methods that were later revived.

 ### OpenAlex Integration
 The system uses OpenAlex to fetch high-quality citation data.
 It attempts to match papers by DOI first, then by title.
 This data is crucial for the `bibliographic` and `authors` ghost modes.
 No API key is required for OpenAlex, but the system is configured to be polite with rate limits.